BRICS members should provide mutual support in designation of terrorists: PM Modi | Law-Order

 - India

-Prime Minister Narendra Modi has said at the BRICS virtual summit that member nations should understand security concerns of each other and provide mutual support in the designation of terrorists and that this sensitive issue should not be ''politicised'', according to the Ministry of External Affairs (MEA).
-The comments came days after China blocked a joint proposal by India and the US to designate Pakistan-based terrorist Abdul Rehman Makki as an international terrorist under the UN sanctions committee.
-In a statement, the MEA provided the details of the prime minister's suggestions and comments at the two-day BRICS (Brazil-Russia-India-China-South Africa) summit that concluded on Friday.
+Prime Minister Narendra Modi has said that the BRICS member nations should understand each other's security concerns and provide mutual support in the designation of terrorists, asserting that this sensitive issue should not be ''politicised''.

+Modi's made the comments at the summit of the BRICS (Brazil-Russia-India-China-South Africa), days after China blocked a joint proposal by India and the US to designate Pakistan-based terrorist Abdul Rehman Makki as an international terrorist under the provisions of the UN sanctions committee.
+Besides Modi, the two-day summit was participated by Chinese President Xi Jinping, Russian President Vladimir Putin, Brazil's Jair Bolsonaro and South African President Cyril Ramaphosa.

+In a statement at the end of the China-hosted summit, the MEA on Friday provided the details of the prime minister's suggestions and comments during the deliberations.

-After China blocked the proposal to designate Makki, Indian government sources said the decision runs counter to its claim of combating terrorism and signals its ''double standards''.
+After China blocked the proposal to designate Makki, Indian government sources said that Beijing's decision runs counter to its claim of combating terrorism and signals its ''double standards''.

+Makki has been involved in raising funds, recruiting and radicalising youths to resort to violence and planning attacks in India, particularly in Jammu and Kashmir, they said.
+It was not the first time that China has placed hurdles for the listing of known terrorists as it had repeatedly blocked proposals to designate Maulana Masood Azhar, the chief of Pakistan-based and UN-proscribed terrorist entity Jaish-e-Mohammed (JeM).
+The BRICS declaration said the leaders expressed strong condemnation of terrorism in all its forms ''whenever, wherever and by whomsoever committed''.

+''We recognise the threat emanating from terrorism, extremism conducive to terrorism and radicalisation.
+We are committed to combating terrorism in all its forms and manifestations, including the cross-border movement of terrorists, and terrorism financing networks and safe-havens,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)